Accessibility & Accommodations: How Employers & HR Professionals Can Prepare for Emerging Tech in the Workplace

 Date: Thursday May 20, 2021 (This event is in the past.)

-Training Type: Remote Monthly Series Training
+Training Type: Webcast Series Training

 Emerging technologies, including artificial intelligence (AI) and virtual and augmented reality (XR), will shape the workplace of the future.
 They will change how organizations hire, train, and support employees, including those with disabilities.

 - Anne E. Hirsh , Director of Collaborations, Evaluation, and Reporting

 - Martez Mott, Ph.D., Senior Researcher, Ability Group, Microsoft Research